Tension pneumoperitoneum is a special and rare type of pneumoperitoneum, in which the free intra-abdominal peritoneal gas is under pressure.

 The mechanism is thought to be a ball-valve effect allowing the one-way accumulation of gas.
 This results in:

 - elevation and splinting of the diaphragm reducing lung volumes

-- compression of IVC and other veins resulting in reduced venous return and decreased cardiac output
+- compression of intra-abdominal venous structures, e.g. inferior vena cava, resulting in reduced venous return and decreased cardiac output

 Causes are essentially the same as those of a 'normal' pneumoperitoneum with iatrogenic causes e.g. mechanical ventilation, being over-represented.